 Yes, I know that I whine a lot in these essays.
 I do it for a few reasons.
-One is that even though I get an amazingly massive amount of hits - 120-150 unique visitors a day, which surprises me since I have done no search engine optimization - I am very certain no one reads this.
+Even though I get an amazingly massive amount of hits - 120-150 unique visitors a day, which surprises me since I have done no search engine optimization.
+I am very certain that no one reads this.
 The reason for creating this was to make it public enough that I would try to make my journal coherent and at least spell a word or two correctly; on occasion.
 I am not a good writer.

 The second reason is that I have no one to talk to.
 It may seem weird, but whining is a decent coping mechanism for me.
 I write out my thoughts, and my mind clears up, which is helpful from time to time.

 Yes, I have some articles about external things.
 I am hoping to be able to write on some programming topics as well as more cooking.
 The recipes are somewhat for me, so I have them written where I will not lose them.
 Part of the reason is that I hope that I can help someone else.
 Maybe my whining articles might be helpful to someone.
 That would be nice.